 - When we distribute a workload to a node, we generate a 1 time access token, allowing only specific node(s) to download and run the container image

-- There currently a max image size of 10 GB (note: this may change)
+- There currently a max image size of 20 GB (note: subject to change)

 - We pull and store images at moment of container group creation, so if the image is modified you will have to create a new container group

 - While the image is being pulled and stored, the container group status will be "pending"

 - Once the image is ready, the container group status will change to stopped, and the container group can be started.

 A few unique failures can occur when pulling an image from a registry

 - Failure to authenticate: This will occur if we are unable to authenticate to the private registry with the credentials provided.
 Double check the credentials are correct and try again.